CESNET/ndk-fpga/comp/nic/mac_lite/rx_mac_lite/readme.rst

 ====  ===  =============  ======  ==============
 From  To   Name           Access  Description
 ====  ===  =============  ======  ==============
 0     0    Enable         RW      Assert this bit to change the RX MAC LITE status to 'enabled'.
 Clear this bit to change the RX MAC LITE status to 'disabled'.
-As soon as the RX MAC LITE status is set to 'enabled' the RX MAC LITE unit starts working.
+As soon as the RX MAC LITE status is set to 'enabled' the RX MAC LITE unit starts passed frames to user logic.
 1     31   Reserved       R       Reserved bits.
 ====  ===  =============  ======  ==============